Navy Volunteer/Community Support

 VOLUNTEERED TO RESPOND TO SOUTHEAST OIL SPILL IN PENSACOLA FLORIDA WHERE HIS EFFORTS WERE PARAMOUNT IN THE SUCCESSFUL EXECUTION OF INSHORE OIL SKIMMING OPERATIONS AND THE SAFE RECOVERY OF OVER 10,000 GALLONS OF CRUDE OIL WITHOUT A SINGLE MISHAP.

--EXCELLENT INITIATIVE.
+EXCELLENT INITIATIVE.
 He has selflessly spent eight off-duty hours helping raise money for MWR by participating in fundraising events.
-He has also spent countless hours with the Honor Guard at xx games, xx games, and xx games.

 Command/Community Involvement.
 Volunteered 10 off-duty hours assisting and supporting two MWR fundraising events garnering $500 towards the Command's 2014 Holiday party.